mathisrgt/nefturians/README.md

-# Nefturians Project 🚀
+# Nefturians

-Welcome to my Nefturians app, a Next.js application with NextUI, a MySQL database and TypeScript!
+Nefturians project using Next.js, NextUI, a MySQL database and TypeScript!

 ## Table of Contents 📋